Skip to main content

 Agent and Skill Precedence (Project > Global)

-Both agents and skills support per-project directories with precedence over global ones.
-ChatCLI automatically detects the project root by searching for a .agent/ or .git/ directory starting from the current directory.
+Both agents and skills support per-project directories with precedence over the globals.
+ChatCLI auto-detects the project root by looking for a .agent/ or .git/ directory upward from the current directory.

 Search Order